Paqrat76/ts-fhir-datamodels/packages/base-docs/sub-docs/data-model-usage.md

 Any primitive or PrimitiveType "setter" will throw a `PrimitiveTypeError` if the provided value does not match the primitive's validation pattern.

+> [!TIP]
+> In general, use the "get"/"set" methods for primitives because they do not require the creation of a
+> `PrimitiveType` instance.
+> When there is a need to add extensions to primitive data elements, use the "get"/"set" methods for PrimitiveTypes
+> because they allow you to add extensions to the PrimitiveType instance.

 ### EnumCodeType Usage

-The `EnumCodeType` PrimitiveType class extends `CodeType` to represent FHIR `code` data types that have a defined set of allowed values.
+The `EnumCodeType` class extends `CodeType` to represent FHIR `code` data types that have a defined set of allowed values.
 These `EnumCodeType` class methods are defined to automatically include a specific implementation of a "pseudo-enum" class (`IFhirCodeEnum`) that defines the allowed values.